sower-proxy/sower/README.md

 ## Sowerd

-_If you wanna use sower as secondary proxy to provide intelligent router, you can skip sowerd._
+_If you wanna use sower as a secondary proxy to provide intelligent routing, you can skip sowerd._

 At the server-side, the sowerd runs just like a web server proxy.
 It will occupy two ports `80` / `443`.